3. You Must Be Born Again!

 Woe to you, teachers of the law and Pharisees, you hypocrites!
 You are like whitewashed tombs, which look beautiful on the outside but on the inside are full of the bones of the dead and everything unclean (Matthew 23:27).

 Jesus’ statement was challenging for Nicodemus.
-The Jewish people had a belief that, if one was rich, it was a good sign that he was well on his way to enter the kingdom of heaven.
+The Jewish people had a belief that if one was rich, it was a good sign that he was well on his way to enter the kingdom of heaven.
 In another passage of teaching, Jesus told the disciples that it was hard for a rich man to enter the kingdom.
 They were shocked by Christ’s statement.

-23Then Jesus said to his disciples, "I tell you the truth, it is hard for righteousness a rich man to enter the kingdom of heaven.
+23Then Jesus said to his disciples, "I tell you the truth, it is hard for a rich man to enter the kingdom of heaven.
 24Again I tell you, it is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God."
 25When the disciples heard this, they were greatly astonished and asked, "Who then can be saved?"
 26Jesus looked at them and said, "With man this is impossible, but with God all things are possible" (Matthew 19:23-26.
 Emphasis mine).

 Born of Water and the Spirit

 Until we come to Christ and receive the gift of eternal life, death is still operative in our lives.
-When Adam disobeyed God’s warning, i.e., on the day he ate of the forbidden fruit in the Garden of Eden, he would surely die (Genesis 2:17), Adam did not physically die until he was 930 years old (Genesis 5:5).
+When Adam disobeyed God’s warning, i.e., on the day he ate the forbidden fruit in the Garden of Eden, the Lord said that he would surely die (Genesis 2:17), Adam did not physically die until he was 930 years old (Genesis 5:5).
 Death began its work in him the day he sinned, but what was also affected was his ability to connect and commune with God, evidenced by his hiding from God in the Garden of Eden (Genesis 3:8).
 Without our connection to God, we are without hope (Ephesians 2:12), a condition that God calls being dead.
 Jesus came to restore that connection.
 He said, “I have come that they may have life [zoe] and have it to the full” (John 10:10).
 If Jesus came to give us this new life, then that which we have before we receive His life is inadequate.